-1. The term "financial entity" is defined in NI 94-101 for the purposes of the end-user exemption in section 9 of the Instrument, which provides that a transaction will only be exempt from mandatory clearing if the hedging counterparty is not a financial entity.
+1. The term "financial entity" is defined in NI 94-101 for the purposes of the end-user exemption in section 9 of the Instrument, which provides that a transaction will only be exempt from mandatory defines "regulated clearing if the hedgingagency".
+It is intended that only a regulated clearing agency that acts as a central counterparty is not a financial entity.

-The entities referred to under subparagraph (b) of the definition of "financial entity" do not include a company or its affiliates that lend to customers to finance the purchase of its non-financial goods or services.
+The entities referred for over-the-counter derivatives be subject to under subparagraph (b) of the the Instrument.
+The purpose of paragraph (c) of this definition of "financial entity" do not include a company or its affiliates that lend is to customers to finance the purchase of its non-financial goods or services.

-The investment funds included in subparagraph (d) are those described in subsections 1.2 (1), (2) and (3) of National Instrument 81-106 Investment Fund Continuous Disclosure regarding the application of that instrument to investment funds.
+The investment funds included in subparagraph (d) are those described in subsections 1.2 (1), (2) and (3) of National Instrument 81 106 Investment Fund Continuous Disclosure regarding the application of that instrument to investment funds.